Finding the right officiant should be a Love Connection!

 Most of the people who found me through my old website described themselves as “spiritual, but not really religious.”
 And I also worked with the occasional couple who wanted some kind of prayer or scriptural reading incorporated into their ceremony.
 What mattered to me was helping each couple achieve their personal vision based on their own beliefs, not mine.
 Yet over the years, I found it harder to say “cosmos” in my head when I said “god” out loud, and ultimately I realized that I could be more authentic and do my best work by focusing on those couples who share my own (lack of) belief.

-If you’re one of those couples and have any other questions about who I am and what I do, or if you’d like to set up a consultation, please email me.
+If you’re one of those couples and have any other questions about who I am and what I do, or if you’d like to book a free consultation, please contact me.